BlockchainCommons/sweeptool-cli/README.md

 ### _by [Gorazd Kovacic](https://www.github.com/gorazdko) and [Christopher Allen](https://www.github.com/ChristopherA)_

 Tool for sweeping bitcoin based on [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) and [Uniform Resources](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
+Funds can be swept either to an address or to another output descriptor by preserving the number of UTXOs.

 ## Status - Late Alpha